Who can use this capability

 When you want to perform calculations in formulas that look at ranges of cells, for example: SUMIF, SUMIFS, COUNTIF, and COUNTIFS, you can use the @cell argument in the criteria of the function.
 The @cell argument performs a calculation on each row at the same time that the primary function (SUMIF for example) is evaluating the criteria in the range, making your formula more efficient.

-TIP: Add the IFERROR function to your function to ensure that you don't get an error if @cell encounters a blank cell in the formula.
+Add the IFERROR function to your formula to ensure that you don't get an error if @cell encounters a blank cell in the formula.
 For example: =COUNTIF(Date:Date, IFERROR(YEAR(@cell), 0) = 2016)

 With @row, you can improve performance with the automatic changing of cell references in a column (for example, the status of your tasks) for a large number of rows.